ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/ERROR_HANDLING_IMPLEMENTED.md

 ## Status: **FULLY IMPLEMENTED**

-Comprehensive error handling and recovery mechanisms have been added to the Zone Controller integration.
+Comprehensive error handling and recovery mechanisms have been added to the Smart Vent Controller integration.

 ## What's Implemented